carriercomm/Neophytos/README.md

 * encrypted communication between client and server over the internet (SSL and XORMIX) (100% complete)
 * delta uploading/downloading (100% complete; client side needs more testing and tweaking)
 * graphical front-end (0% complete; will provide a graphical front end for X11 and Windows)
+* filter system (100% complete; might need reworking to be easier to use..)

 Client Tutorial
 =====